Animals in Alberta are protected by two pieces of legislation; The Animal Protect Act of Alberta (APA) and the Criminal Code of Canada.

 - wilfully cause or permits to be caused, unnecessary pain, suffering, or injury to an animal

-- abandons [an animal] or wilfully neglects or fails to provide suitable and adequate food, water, shelter or care for it
+- abandon [an animal] or wilfully neglect or fail to provide suitable and adequate food, water, shelter or care for it

-It has been shown that people who abuse animals also have the potential to be abusing their families.
+It has been shown that people who abuse animals also have the potential to be abuse humans.
 To learn more about this, please visit the Alberta SPCA’s website “Cruelty Connection“